GB3UHF - a

-The new beacon operating on 432.430 MHz will provide a very useful tool
+The beacon operating on 432.430 MHz provides a very useful tool together

-together with GB3VHF for determining propagation at both VHF and UHF over long
+with GB3VHF for determining propagation at both VHF and UHF over long distances

-distances from the same site with time co-ordinated JT65B and CW identification
+from the same site with time co-ordinated JT65B and CW identification using

-using FSK.
-It will be very interesting to observe the propagation conditions
+FSK.
+It will be very interesting to observe the propagation conditions with

-with direct comparson of signals received from the two beacons, and the RSGB
+direct comparson of signals received from the two beacons, and the RSGB PSC

-PSC will be interested in anyone conducting long term measurements of both
+will be interested in anyone conducting long term measurements of both beacons

 It is very much appreciated by all beacon users, of the work and time that